-The big difference made by Blue View Divers and other companies on the Phi Phi Islands
+The big difference in sustainability made by small companies on the Phi Phi Islands

 Plastic and garbage can be a big problem on tropical islands

-As with other things in life, it´s better not to focus on the negative things and as soon as I shifted my mind I caught attention of many yellow (funny, in the same colour!) t-shirts of Trash Hero.
-Also it didn´t take long before I found out about Blue View Divers and went diving with them.
+As with other things in life, it’s better not to focus on the negative things and as soon as I shifted my mind I caught attention of many yellow (funny, in the same colour!) t-shirts of Trash Hero.
+Also it didn’t take long before I found out about Blue View Divers and went diving with them.
 You can read about that experience in this article.
 Blue View Divers are working with an environmental friendly concept and are one of the ten Trash Hero Phi Phi Sponsors.
 Trash Hero supports local clean ups and the eco-bricks project.
 I got so excited about all the eco-projects that I decided to write a full blog post about it.
-Caroline from Blue View Divers took the time to explain me everything about what´s happing in regards to the conservation and protection of the environment of the Phi Phi Islands.
+Caroline from Blue View Divers took the time to explain me everything about what’s happening in regards to the conservation and protection of the environment of the Phi Phi Islands.